098765d/dualPredictor/README.md

-# DualPredictor
+# dualPredictor

-`DualPredictor` is an innovative Python package designed for educational analytics, offering a novel approach by providing simultaneous regression and binary classification results.
-Utilizing well-established regression models such as Lasso, Ridge, and OLS (Ordinary Least Squares) from scikit-learn, `DualPredictor` goes a step further by introducing a cutoff-based binary classification.
+`dualPredictor` is an innovative Python package designed for educational analytics, offering a novel approach by providing simultaneous regression and binary classification results.
+Utilizing well-established regression models such as Lasso, Ridge, and OLS (Ordinary Least Squares) from scikit-learn, `dualPredictor` goes a step further by introducing a cutoff-based binary classification.
 This dual approach allows users not only to predict student grades but also to identify at-risk students efficiently, bridging the gap between traditional regression and classification methods.

 ## Features